sair-lab/interestingness/README.md

 * Run

-      python3 train_interest.py --data-root [data-root] --model-save saves/ae.pt --dataset SubTF
+      python3 train_interest.py --data-root [data-root] --model-save saves/ae.pt --dataset SubTF --memory-size 1000 --save-flag n1000

       # This will read the previous model "ae.pt".
-      # A new model "ae.pt.SubTF.interest.mse" will be generated.
+      # A new model "ae.pt.SubTF.n1000.mse" will be generated.

-* You may skip this step, if you download the pre-trained [ae.pt.SubTF.interest.mse](link).
+* You may skip this step, if you download the pre-trained [ae.pt.SubTF.n1000.mse](link).

  ## On-line Learning

  * Run

-         python3 test_interest.py --data-root [data-root] --model-save saves/ae.pt.SubTF.interest.mse --dataset SubTF --test-data 0
+         python3 test_interest.py --data-root [data-root] --model-save saves/ae.pt.SubTF.n1000.mse --dataset SubTF --test-data 0

-         # --test-data The sequence ID in the dataset SubTF, 0-6 is avaiable
+         # --test-data The sequence ID in the dataset SubTF, [0-6] is avaiable
-         # This will read the trained model "ae.pt.SubTF.interest.mse" from short-term learning.
+         # This will read the trained model "ae.pt.SubTF.n1000.mse" from short-term learning.

+ * For convinence, you may run

+         bash test.sh

  * This will generate results files that are compatible with the evaluation metric in [SubT](https://github.com/wang-chen/SubT.git)

  * You may skip this step, if you download our generated [result files](link).

+# Evaluation

+* We follow the [SubT](https://github.com/wang-chen/SubT.git) tutorial for evaluation, simply run

+      python performance.py --data-root [data-root] --save-flag n1000 --category interest-1
+      # mean accuracy: [0.66235087 0.84281507 0.95655934]

+      python performance.py --data-root [data-root] --save-flag n1000 --category interest-2
+      # mean accuracy: [0.40703316 0.58456123 0.76820896]

 # Citation